Healing Stories in the Bible And What They Mean For You

 In the same way, the Lord tells us, “I will restore you to health and heal your wounds” (Jeremiah 30:17, NKJV).

 If you are struggling with sickness, know that “the Lord sustains [you] on [your] sickbed and restores [you] from [your] bed of illness” (Psalms 41:3, NKJV).

 If your heart is broken, you can be comforted that “the Lord is close to the brokenhearted and saves those who are crushed in spirit” (Psalms 34:17–22, NKJV).

 And if you are struggling with regret and guilt, you can praise the Lord “who forgives all your sins and heals all your diseases, who redeems your life from the pit and crowns you with love and compassion” (Psalms 103:2–4, NKJV).

 Whatever your situation, He says:

-Like David, you can encourage yourself and trust the Lord.
-You can affirm your faith and trust in His healing power saying:
+Like David, you can affirm your faith and trust in His healing power by saying:

 “Why art thou cast down, O my soul? and why art thou disquieted within me? hope thou in God: for I shall yet praise him, who is the health of my countenance, and my God” (Psalm 42:11, NKJV).

-And even if you feel that everything is going wrong.
-When you feel like you’re doing your best and praying, but your health is still failing, you can say as David did:
+And even if you feel that everything is going wrong—that you’re doing your best and praying, but your health is still failing—you can say as David did:

 “My flesh and my heart may fail, but God is the strength of my heart and my portion forever” (Psalms 73:26, NKJV).